-As the Wiki for fail2ban is a little less than explanatory than it could be, here are my own notes on setting up fail2ban to block pop3 attacks.
+As the Wiki for fail2ban is a little less than explanatory than it could be (and they reversed my edits which made the instructions clearer), here are my own notes on setting up fail2ban to block pop3 attacks.

 Have been seeing sample dictionary attacks on some servers for a while now from random ip addresses – eg